Christian Care Center of Bristol reports seventh COVID-19 death

-BRISTOL, Tenn. -- A seventh resident of Christian Care Center of Bristol has died in the hospital after catching COVID-19, and the facility now has no residents or staff with active cases of the respiratory illness, according to a Monday statement from Jennifer Skaggs, the nursing home’s director.
+BRISTOL, Tenn. — A seventh resident of Christian Care Center of Bristol has died in the hospital due to COVID-19, and the facility now has no residents or staff with active cases of the respiratory illness, according to a Monday statement from the nursing home’s director.

-It was the first COVID-19-related death reported at the facility since August 5, when the Sullivan County Regional Health Department had reported six total deaths there.
+It was the first COVID-19-related death reported at the facility since Aug.
+5, when the Sullivan County Regional Health Department reported six total deaths there.

-“We are saddened and our thoughts and prayers remain with the residents and families during this difficult time,” Skaggs said.

-She said that the Bristol Tennessee nursing home now has no active cases of COVID-19 among its residents or staff.

 Skaggs said that all 34 staff are now considered recovered, along with 68 residents.
 She warned that the virus could strike the nursing home again.